 Kids Voting – Te Pōti a Ngā Tamariki gives your school everything it needs to run a mock election.
 Teach your students about real candidates, parties and election issues, and give them a first-hand voting experience.

-More than 100,000 students from 700 schools across New Zealand are already registered for Kids Voting – Te Pōti a Ngā Tamariki for the 2020 General Election and referendums.
+Registrations for Kids Voting – Te Pōti a Ngā Tamariki for the 2020 General Election and referendums have now closed.

 How it works